Thedegreeisalie/Thedegreeisalie.github.io/homework/hw3/task1.md

-# Task 1
+# Task 2:
  Task: Implement a method that returns the absolute error in the approximation of one vector by another when the 2-norm is used.
-Make sure to add an entry to your software manual to document the work.
+Add an entry to your software manual that documents the method.
 # Proof

 **Routine Name:**          absError2NormVector